 Once in Berkeley, there are two main free shuttle lines to Berkeley Lab (blue route; do not take the orange route) that run every five minutes or so.
 You can take the shuttle if you have a badge or if you show a valid visitor pass (on your phone or a printed version.)

 The easiest spot to get in the shuttle is on Shattuck Ave, between Center and Addison.
-The driver should be able to help you with your building.
-Once in the shuttle, ask the driver to indicate you the Advanced Light Source stop.
-The total ride is about 15 minutes.
+Once in the shuttle, ask the driver to drop you the Advanced Light Source stop.
+The total ride time is about 15 minutes.